Integer data types improvement – EasyHack

 One of the old deprecated integer data types is ULONG, which then converted to sal_uLong.
 The latter, sal_uLong is still problematic, because it can be different on distinct platforms.
 Being “long” does not mean that it can fit to everything.
 It should be reviewed one by one, and replaced by another suitable data type.
 This EasyHack is focused on this change:

-As sal_uLong is unsigned, usually an unsigend type like size_t, sal_uInt16, sal_uInt32, or sal_uInt64 can be suitable, but this is not always the case.
+As sal_uLong is unsigned, usually an unsigned type like size_t, sal_uInt16, sal_uInt32, or sal_uInt64 can be suitable, but this is not always the case.
 Sometimes you should use signed types according to context.
 There are even cases that using floating point types like double is the correct choice.

 Finding Instances to Change